greatfrontend/black-friday-cyber-monday-deals/README.md

-# Black Friday & Cyber Monday deals - 2024
+# Black Friday & Cyber Monday deals - 2025

 Black Friday and Cyber Monday deals tailored for developers!
 Find discounts across templates, design, devtools, and learning resources.

+> We're currently collating an updated list for 2025.
+Feel free to send a pull request.

 We'd greatly appreciate if you could: